 On this page

-We teamed up with the Diabetes Prevention and Control Alliance (DPCA) to bring members the Diabetes Prevention Program (DPP).
-DPP focuses on prediabetes.
+The Diabetes Prevention Program (DPP) focuses on prediabetes.
 At this early stage, practical, everyday steps may reverse prediabetes and help prevent or delay type 2 diabetes.

 Lifestyle changes are the key.
 According to the Centers for Disease Control and Prevention, type 2 diabetes threatens 1 in 3 Americans, and 90 percent of these people don't know they're at risk.
 DPP works with your health plan to help you: